-Moving to a smaller property to improve quality of life and possibly free up some capital is a major decision.
-Here we explain the options, the benefits it could bring and when it may be suitable.
+Property downsizing is the process of moving into a smaller property.
+It can improve quality of life and free up capital, but it's a major decision.
+Here we explain the options, the possible benefits and when it may be suitable.

 If you're wondering what kind of help would be best for your relative or friend, our Care advice tool can give you some guidance about housing options, day-to-day living arrangements and how to pay for care.